 We believe every individual we serve has hope for a bright future, no matter what challenges they face.
 Our best-practice services have a long history of transforming lives.
 These are a few of the thousands of stories we help rewrite each year.

-“We would literally be covered in cuts and bruises from head to toe,” said Eric.
-“We used to measure how good a day was based on our number of injuries, or if we made it through without spraining something.”
+“We used to measure how good a day was based on our number of injuries, or whether or not we sprained anything,” said Eric.

-School had its own set of challenges.
-Eric and Francis credit Xander’s public school for using every tool at their disposal to create an environment where he could thrive, but the incidents escalated.
-It reached a point where Xander was sent home early each day and he lost the benefit of a full school day where he could develop with his peers.
-When private placement was recommended, Eric and Francis chose to enroll him in the Villa’s Sarah Dooley Center for Autism.
+School presented its own challenges.
+Eric and Frances credit Xander’s public school for using every tool at their disposal to create an environment where he could thrive, but the incidents continued to escalate.
+Xander was sent home early each day and lost the benefit of a full school day where he could develop with his peers.
+When private placement was recommended, Eric and Frances chose to enroll him in the Villa’s Center for Autism.
 They have been amazed by the changes in Xander since then.

-“His quality of life has improved in every way.
+“Xander’s quality of life has improved in every way.
 He is extremely fond of the teachers.
-They let Xander teach them how he wants to learn and interact with the world, and they turned that into a game plan to help him build skills,” said Francis.
+They let Xander teach them how he wants to learn and interact with the world, and they turned that into a game plan to help him build skills,” said Frances.

-“Xander is still nonverbal, but he is able to express himself,” said Eric.
+“Xander is still nonverbal, but now he is able to express himself,” said Eric.
 “He has started forming relationships with classmates.
-He shares toys, he laughs… for the first time we see him building bridges with others,” said Eric.
+He shares toys, he laughs… for the first time we see him building bridges with others.”

-Xander continues to grow at the Sarah Dooley Center for Autism as he learns to be more independent and develops new communication skills.
+Xander is continuing to grow in our Center for Autism as he learns to be more independent and develops new ways to communicate.
+Eric and Frances believe his future is brighter than ever.

 Hannah’s friends know her for her big heart and genuine desire to help others–but before coming to St. Joseph’s Villa, she was overwhelmed by anxiety and depression.
 She faced bullying from her peers and struggled to keep up in class.
 Her self-esteem was lost.